 - Decreased attention span and poor concentration

 It’s common to see magnesium deficiency in children because foods that are commonly high in magnesium do not tend to be the top of a child’s favourite meals.
-This, added to the fact that magnesium foods are not as high in magnesium anymore, makes magnesium rich foods for children even harder to come by.
+Therefore, you need to provide them with the correct sources to secure their intake.

 - Whole wheat